keu/docs/software/runtime-version-lifecycle-policy.md

 | Stable          | 6 months or 3 months after the next major Runtime release (whichever is longer) |
 | LTS             | 18 months                                                                       |

-For each `major.minor` pair, only the latest patch is supported at any given time.
-If you report an issue with an Astro Runtime patch version that is not latest, the Astronomer Support team will always ask that you upgrade as a first step to resolution.
-For example, we encourage any user who reports an issue with Astro Runtime 4.0.2 to first upgrade to the latest 4.0.x version as soon as it's generally available.
+For each major Runtime version, only the latest `minor.patch` version is supported at any given time.
+If you report an issue with an Astro Runtime version that is not latest, the Astronomer Support team will always ask that you upgrade as a first step to resolution.
+For example, any user who reports an issue with Astro Runtime 4.0.2 will be asked to upgrade to the latest 4.x.y version as soon as it's generally available.

 Within the maintenance window of each Astro Runtime version, the following is true:

 - A set of Docker images corresponding to that version are available for download on [Quay.io](https://quay.io/repository/astronomer/astro-runtime?tab=tags) and PyPi.
 - Astronomer will regularly publish bug or security fixes identified as high priority.
 - Support for paying customers running a maintained version of Astro Runtime is provided by [Astronomer Support](https://support.astronomer.io).
-- A user can create a new Deployment with the Cloud UI, API, or Astro CLI with any supported `major.minor` version pair of Runtime.
-For new Deployments, the Cloud UI assumes the latest patch.
+- A user can create a new Deployment with the Astronomer UI, API, or Astro CLI with any supported `major.minor` version pair of Runtime.
+For new Deployments, the Astronomer UI assumes the latest patch.

 When the maintenance window for a given version of Runtime ends, the following is true:

 - Astronomer is not obligated to answer questions regarding a Deployment that is running an unsupported version.
+- New Deployments cannot be created on Astro with that version of Runtime.
+Versions that are no longer maintained will not render as an option in the Deployment creation process from the Astronomer UI, API, or Astro CLI.
+- The Deployment view of the Astronomer UI will show a warning that encourages the user to upgrade if the Deployment is running that version.
 - The latest version of the Astro CLI will show a warning if a user pushes an Astro Runtime image to Astronomer that corresponds to that version.

 Astronomer will not interrupt service for Deployments running Astro Runtime versions that are no longer in maintenance.
 Unsupported versions of Astro Runtime are available for local development and testing with the Astro CLI.